processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 }
 ```

-The class also implements functionality to make the shapes move back and forth in horizontal direction when their `active` state is set to `true`.
+The class also implements functionality to make the shapes move back and forth in horizontal direction at a certain frequency when `shape.vibrate(frequency)` function is used.
 Here's an example of creating a hexagon and making it vibrate faster when the mouse is pressed:

 ```processing
 Shape hex;